Molly Boeder Harris

 About Molly Boeder Harris

-In addition to offering public yoga classes, I teach specific classes for survivors to address the physical, emotional and energetic effects of sexual violence.
-I offer private instruction for students who are seeking a more personalized practice or perhaps a more confidential space.
-In 2010, I presented my research on the benefits of yoga as a transformational way to address, reduce and resolve the symptoms of Rape Trauma Response while promoting innate resilience at the International Conference on Violence, Abuse and Trauma in San Diego, CA. I also shared this research and was invited to teach trauma-informed yoga classes for conference participants at the Sexual Violence Research Institute Forum in Cape Town, South Africa that same year.
+In addition to public yoga classes, I teach classes for survivors to address the physical, psychological, and spiritual impacts of sexual trauma.
+I offer private instruction for those who seek a more personalized practice or perhaps a more confidential space.
+In 2010, I first presented my findings on the benefits of yoga as a transformational way to address, reduce, and resolve the symptoms of Rape Trauma Response (RTR) at the International Conference on Violence, Abuse and Trauma in San Diego, CA. I also shared my work and was invited to teach trauma-informed yoga classes for conference participants at the Sexual Violence Research Institute Forum in Cape Town, South Africa that same year.
 In 2012, I presented on the benefits of integrating trauma-informed yoga into traditional rape crisis response services at the National Sexual Assault Conference (NSAC) in Chicago.
-The following year, The Breathe Network sponsored NSAC’s “Wellness and Self-Care Track,” and I facilitated a workshop called Embody to Empower exploring the necessity to address sexual violence and trauma holistically.
-This workshop demonstrates how a variety of different healing arts modalities can effectively heal PTSD, and the possibilities for integrated healing that mind-body-spirit oriented practices offer to survivors and members of our movement.
+The following year, The Breathe Network sponsored NSAC’s “Wellness and Self-Care Track” where I facilitated a workshop called Embody to Empower exploring the transformative individual and collective healing possibilities of holistically addressing sexual trauma.
+I continue to present and keynote at state and national conferences on the topics of Somatic Experiencing, trauma-informed care, holistic sexual assault recovery, embodied justice, and transforming trauma.

 My Interest in Working with Survivors